Documentary Australia

 Director

-Michael is the founding Director of 9Springs, a privately held Australian property investment and advisory group working with ASX listed organisations, private companies, family offices and not-for-profit clients.
+Michael Radovnikovic is the founding Director of 9Springs, a privately held Australian property investment and advisory group working with ASX listed organisations, private companies, family offices and not-for-profit clients.
 Michael has held multiple roles with high growth organisations focused on driving strategy and has had experience in international capital markets, including managing the delivery of projects up to A$2b.
-Michael is the co-founder of the property tech start-up, Blockbrief and is a mentor and early-stage investor to a number of Australian start-up companies.
+Michael is a mentor and early-stage investor to a number of Australian start-up companies.
 Michael comes from a family of professional musicians and is a strong advocate for the arts in Australia.
-Michael is a founding member of Documentary Australia’s DocYou program.
+Michael is a Graduate Member of the Australian Institute of Company Directors (GAICD).

 Winsome Bernard